 Today’s online life has brought great benefits to the average person.
 However, it has also created some extra complications.
 One of them is the massive amount of passwords that people need to manage.
 Password managers for Mac are apps designed to reduce this burden, as they help the user to store and organize passwords.
 Here below is a review of the top five ones available on the market.

 Dashlane is a password manager app and a secure digital wallet.
 It comes as a Freemium, which means that this is basically a free password manager Mac, which can be upgraded to a Premium version.
 In this case, the Premium version is very good, as it allows the user to handle an unlimited number of devices, supported by different platforms, in a sync manner.

 Access to Dashlane is efficient, as it is done by a single master password, which is never recorded nor transmitted.
 Data is stored using AES-256 encryption.
 Other features include automatic password generation, two-factor authentication, secure backup, a dashboard, and security breach alerts.
 In addition, the developer publishes Security Roundup, a quarterly report on security policy analysis.

 Together with the password manager, the app provides a digital wallet, where the user can store credit card information, bank account details, IDs and several other personal details, which can later be used to automatically fill in online forms.
-Its efficiency and ease of use prompted the New York Times to describe Dashlane as one of the best password manager for Mac.
+Its efficiency and ease of use prompted the New York Times to describe Dashlane as one of the best password managers for Mac.

 Concisely, Dashlane is an excellent option as a Mac password manager.
 Both, its combined features and efficiency stand out in a very competitive market.